Sensei-Node/ethereum-node/README_ETH_VALIDATOR.md

 **Save your mnemonic securely!** You'll need it to recover your validator keys.

+**⚠️ Notice:** if you get an error stating `[Error] The given withdrawal address is not in checksum form.` convert it to the required form via copying and pasting it from etherscan.io.

 ## Step 2: Import Keystores

 Copy the generated keystores to the appropriate directory for your validator client.